 Your visitor’s experience actually starts before they leave home.
 It begins the moment they reach your website.
 Your website’s job is stand out from the competition and to tease users to want to come and experience the real thing.

 Consider where vacation planners focus their attention:

-- Event Calendars - Does your website offer an online calendar?
-Does it indicate to visitors that your destination has tons of things to do?
-Can event organizers easily submit content, reducing staff time and limiting his or her role to gate keeper?
+- Event Calendars – Does your website offer an online calendar?
+Does it indicate to visitors that your destination or business has tons of things to do?
+Can event organizers easily submit content, reducing staff time and limiting his or her role to gatekeeping?